magento/knowledge-base/src/announcements/adobe-commerce-announcements/switching-to-opensearch-for-adobe-commerce-on-cloud-2.4.4.md

 ## What is OpenSearch?

-OpenSearch is a fork of Elasticsearch and Kibana, maintained by AWS instead of Elastic.co.
+OpenSearch is a fork of Elasticsearch and Kibana.
+It is maintained by AWS instead of Elastic.co.
 To learn more, review GitHub [opensearch-project/OpenSearch](https://github.com/opensearch-project/OpenSearch).

 ## Compatibility across versions: